Monte Carlo Tableau Proof Search: Abstract

 \section{Abstract}

-Monte Carlo Tree Search (MCTS) is a technique to guide search in a large decision space by taking random samples and evaluating their outcome.
-In this work, we study MCTS methods in the context of the connection calculus and implement them on top of the leanCoP prover.
-This includes proposing useful proof-state evaluation heuristics that are learned from previous proofs, and proposing and automatically improving suitable MCTS strategies in this context.
+We study Monte Carlo Tree Search to guide proof search in tableau calculi.
+This includes proposing a number of proof-state evaluation heuristics, some of which are learnt from previous proofs.
+We present an implementation based on the leanCoP prover.
 The system is trained and evaluated on a large suite of related problems coming from the Mizar proof assistant, showing that it is capable to find new and different proofs.
-To our knowledge, this is the first time MCTS has been applied to theorem proving.